LinkTed/doh-client/README.md

    `control-cache: max-age=100` then the DNS request and response is in the cache for 100 seconds.
 After 100 seconds, the client will forward the request to the server again.
 2. If `control-cache: max-age=XXX` is not present then the smallest TTL in the answer, authority and additional section of the DNS response is used.

+## License
+This project is licensed under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.

+### Contribution
+Any contribution intentionally submitted for inclusion in `doh-client` by you, shall be licensed as [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause), without any additional terms or conditions.